-6. Manipulatives
+5. Manipulatives

-The assessment should continue to utilize reasonable manipulative materials, where possible, in measuring students' ability to represent their understandings and to use tools to solve problems.
+The assessment should continue to use reasonable manipulative materials, where possible, in measuring students' ability to represent their understandings and to use tools to solve problems.
 Such manipulative materials and accompanying tasks should be carefully chosen to cause minimal disruption of the test administration process.

-7. Calculators
+6. Calculators

-It is appropriate for some portions (two-thirds) of the NAEP at all grade levels to assess students' mathematical knowledge and skills without access to a calculator, but for other portions (one-third) of the test to allow the use of a calculator.
-At grade 4, a four-function calculator should be supplied by NAEP with appropriate training at the time of administration.
-Eighth- and twelfth-grade students should be allowed to bring whatever calculator, graphing or otherwise, they are accustomed to using in the classroom.
-More details and discussion about the calculator recommendations can be found in chapter 2.
-Note: NAGB determined that eighth-grade students will be provided with scientific calculators for the 2005 assessment based on a survey of state testing programs.
+It is appropriate for some portions (two-thirds) of NAEP at all grade levels to assess students' mathematical knowledge and skills without access to a calculator, but for other portions (one-third) of the test to allow the use of a calculator.
+At grade 4, a fourfunction calculator should be supplied by NAEP with appropriate training at the time of administration.
+Eighth- and 12th-grade students should be allowed to bring whatever calculator, graphing or otherwise, they are accustomed to using in the classroom.
+The Governing Board determined that eighth-grade students should be provided with scientific calculators beginning with the 2005 assessment based on a survey of state testing programs.
+More details and discussion about the calculator recommendations can be found in chapter two.